InternetAstronaut/web-animate-legacy/README.md

 ## How to help/hack this old fart of a website so we can make it good.
 * Clone or download and unzip this repo
-* Open terminal in the newly made `wick` folder and start an HTTP server:
+* Open terminal in the newly made `web-animate` folder and start an HTTP server:
   * `python -m SimpleHTTPServer` (Python 2)
   * `python -m http.server` (Python 3)
 * OR if you have npm installed, you can get [http-server](https://github.com/indexzero/http-server), which is faster